 - Start with a one-line description of your bookkeeping company

-- Provide a short summary of the key points in each section of your business plan, which includes information about your company’s management team, industry analysis, competitive analysis, and financial forecast among others.
+- For your executive summary you should provide a short summary of the key points in each section of your business plan, which includes information about your company’s management team, industry analysis, competitive analysis, and financial statements forecast among others.

 This section should include a brief history of your company.
 Include a short description of how your company started, and provide a timeline of milestones your company has achieved.